5 Warning Signs You May Have Estrogen Dominance

 - Supports your metabolism and much more

 In order for the balance of progesterone and estrogen to prevent Estrogen Dominance, we need to ovulate regularly.
 Ovulation is the key event to allow for healthy progesterone levels to be produced.
-If ovulation doesn’t occur, this sets us up for progesterone deficiency… and this means that estrogen becomes elevated relative to progesterone (i.e. “Estrogen Dominance”).
+If ovulation doesn’t occur, this sets us up for progesterone deficiency… and this is one of the ways estrogen becomes elevated relative to progesterone (i.e. “Estrogen Dominance”).

 You may be more likely to have elevated estrogen and low progesterone if: